BadrAlzein/howManyCamelsDoYouWorth/README.md

 # howManyCamelsDoYouWorth
-this app aplication will calculate how many camels do you worth
+this aplication will calculate how many camels do you worth